Yugal

 Core Competencies

 Minimalism, for me, is not a design preference—it is a way of living and working.
 It means stripping away what is unnecessary so that what truly matters becomes obvious, whether in how a day is structured, a decision is made, or a system is designed.
 The same mindset that avoids clutter in interfaces also avoids clutter in thinking: clear priorities, fewer moving parts, and a strong bias toward simplicity that still respects real-world complexity.
-The approach is simple: identify the gap between what businesses need and what existing tools provide, then build scalable solutions using accessible technology that don't sacrifice enterprise-grade functionality.
+The approach is simple: identify the gap between what businesses need and what existing tools provide, then build scalable solutions using accessible technology like AppSheet that don't sacrifice enterprise-grade functionality.

 This life choice naturally shows up in the things built around it.
 The clean layouts, limited surfaces, and deliberate use of space in both my web presence and product interfaces are just visible expressions of a deeper principle: clarity over noise, intent over decoration, function over abstraction.
 Minimalism, in that sense, is less about how something looks and more about how it behaves—how quickly someone can understand it, trust it, and get out of its way to focus on their actual work.